ropensci/essurvey/cran-comments.md

 ---

-**Change of name**

-`essurvey` was failing a test in the CRAN version.
+`essurvey` was failing a test here: https://cran.rstudio.com/web/checks/check_results_essurvey.html.
 This version fixes the test and has been passing locally and on Travis-CI.

 ---